kspalaiologos/malbolge-lisp/README.md

 ```
 ## `if`, `cond` and `let`

-The `if` function requires exactly 3 parameters - the condition, expression to evaluate if the condition is true, and the expression to evaluate if the condition is false.
+The `if` function requires exactly 3 parameters - the condition, the expression to evaluate if the condition is true, and the expression to evaluate if the condition is false.
 A small example:
 ```
    % (defun gt10 (x) (if (> x 10) (print yes) (print no)))
    .......................................................................|.